MAOstrander/alice-in-annotation-land/readme.md

 ### To-Do
 --------------------------------------------
-1. Let user know if no annotations or no XML file found
-2. Clicking the add annotation button will enter "add mode"
+1. Clicking the add annotation button will enter "add mode"
-3. Hide the edit fields and buttons unless actually editing
-4. Make sure the inputs for edit mode are valid, limit choices accordingly
-5. Organize code and functions logically
+2. Organize code and functions logically
-6. Explain choices and steps in comments
+3. Explain choices and steps in comments
+4. Recheck everything
+5. Request the other chapters